 We have used a centralized topology as a basis for frequency synthesis.
 One precise high-frequency and low-jitter digital oscillator has been used [11], while other working frequencies have been derived from it by the division of its signal.
-This central oscillator has a software defined GPS disciplined control loop for frequency stabilization.1) We have used methods of frequency monitoring compensation in order to meet modern requirements on radioastronomy equipment which needs precise frequency and phase stability over a wide scale for effective radioastronomy imaging.
+This central oscillator has a software defined GPS disciplined control loop for frequency stabilization.1) We have used new methods of software frequency monitoring and compensation in order to meet modern requirements on radioastronomy equipment which needs precise frequency and phase stability over a wide baseline scales for effective radioastronomy imaging.